Monday, August 3, 2020

 This campground has had two cases.
-And the hostess/bartender should have let us know about the first case.
-She should have started wearing a mask because she was in contact with the guy that got it.
-She probably hasn't even got tested.
-She resents COVID so much because she is running small businesses and the shut-down and slowed traffic has hurt the businesses.
-Her response has been, like many, to pretend it doesn't exist.
+I was told by some fellow campers that the hostess/bartender knew about the case and could/should have let the fellow campers know about the first case.
+She could have started wearing a mask because she was in contact with the guy that got it.
+I don't think she has gotten tested.

 The night before I arrived, the tavern here at Lake George Campsite was full of people partying.
 I remember when I checked in I had to enter the tavern and though I wore a mask, I felt vulnerable.
-The hostess was the only other person in the building, but she didn't wear a mask and she told me she was up until three with the party goers.
+The hostess was the only other person in the building, but she didn't wear a mask.
+I was a bit nervous and then she told me she was up until three with the party goers.

 I arrived on Monday.
-Tuesday one of those party goers was diagnosed or came down with symptoms...
+One of the seasonal campers told me that on Tuesday one of those party goers was diagnosed or came down with symptoms...
 I don't know which.
 I have been here longer than 14 days, so I got lucky and didn't soak in enough germs that time.

-The bartender has attended potlucks with the seasonal campers, in close proximity.
-She has continued to bar tend.
+The bartender has continued to bar tend.
 Each night a horse-drawn carriage full of drinkers arrives at the tavern.
 It is one of their last stops on their loop of bar-hops around the lake.
 They sit in the carriage (and probably in the bars) shoulder to shoulder without a care about the pandemic.

 Last week the Governor of Wisconsin mandated masks in places where people can not physically distance from each other.
 Immediately there was push-back by the "me and my rights" groups.
 This is not new.
 The same thing happened during the 1918 pandemic.